Ljubljana Marsh

 The Ljubljana Marsh (Ljubljansko barje), located south of Ljubljana, the capital of Slovenia, is the largest marsh in the country.
 It covers 163 km2 or 0.8% of the Slovene territory.
 It is administered by the municipalities of Borovnica, Brezovica, Ljubljana, Ig, Log-Dragomer, Škofljica and Vrhnika.

 Biodiversity

 The Ljubljana Marsh is a place of great biodiversity.
-Since 2008, the major part of the Ljubljana Marsh, covering an area of 135 km2, has been protected as a landscape park.
-The most preserved parts had been already before protected as nature reserves and as natural monuments.
+From 2008, a major part of the Ljubljana Marsh, covering an area of 135 km2, has been protected as a landscape park.
+The most preserved parts had already been protected as a nature reserve and as a natural monument.